canonical/doc-docs/juju-tutorials/juju-tricks.md

 ### Manually setting relation data

-To manually set data on some relation, we must first find its relation ID.
-Lets say we want to change value of the `cni-conf-file` on the `cni` relation between units `kubernetes-worker/0` and `flannel/1`.
+To manually set data on a relation, we must first find its relation ID.
+Lets say we want to change the value of `cni-conf-file` on the `cni` relation between units `kubernetes-worker/0` and `flannel/1`.
 We run this command to determine relation ID.

 ```console
 juju run --unit kubernetes-master/0 'relation-ids cni'